arielgee/Sage-Like/.misc/tasks.md

   * The Problem is the '.+' in the RegExp at: syndication.js:209 txtXML.replace(RegExp("(</(rss|feed|((.+:)?RDF))>).*"), "$1");
   * FIXED: now using '[a-zA-Z0-9-_.]+' instead of '.+'
 * in list view replace '&quot;' with '"' and also: '&amp;', '&gt;', '&lt;', '&copy;', '&trade;', '&reg;'
+* when selecting a folder the tree scrolls the folder out of view => when the selected IL is higher then the viewport

 ---